Sightseeing in Ikuchi-shima

 Hill of Hope

 We took the narrow winding path through a jizo-statue studded hill, which ended in a grey concrete building housing a lift and a flight of stairs.
 We opted for the air conditioned lift, to take in a few seconds of cool air before stepping back out onto a white marble desert, 未来心の丘 Miraishin No Oka, Hill Of Hope.
 How could this be part of a Japanese temple?
 So alien to it’s surrounding, Miraishin No Oka was designed and created over a period of 16 years by sculptor Itto Kuetani and opened to the public in 2000.
 Over 5000 square meter of Italian Carrera marble was shipped to Setoda to cover the mountaintop.
+I was totally amazed by the brightness of the white marble against the deep blue sky and the vibrant colours of the flowers planted along the path leading up to the “Tower Of Light”.

 Cave of Thousand Buddhas